Inclusive fitness: Overview

-Hamilton showed mathematically that, because other members of a population may share one's genes, a gene can also increase its evolutionary success by indirectly promoting the reproduction and survival of other individuals who also carry that gene.
+The British evolutionary biologist W. D. Hamilton showed mathematically that, because other members of a population may share one's genes, a gene can also increase its evolutionary success by indirectly promoting the reproduction and survival of other individuals who also carry that gene.
 This is variously called "kin theory", "kin selection theory" or "inclusive fitness theory".
 The most obvious category of such individuals is close genetic relatives, and where these are concerned, the application of inclusive fitness theory is often more straightforwardly treated via the narrower kin selection theory.
 Hamilton's theory, alongside reciprocal altruism, is considered one of the two primary mechanisms for the evolution of social behaviors in natural species and a major contribution to the field of sociobiology, which holds that some behaviors can be dictated by genes, and therefore can be passed to future generations and may be selected for as the organism evolves.

-Although described in seemingly anthropomorphic terms, these ideas apply to all living things, and can describe the evolution of innate and learned behaviors over a wide range of species including insects, small mammals or humans.

-Belding's ground squirrel provides an example.
-The ground squirrel gives an alarm call to warn its local group of the presence of a predator.
+Belding's ground squirrel provides an example; it gives an alarm call to warn its local group of the presence of a predator.
 By emitting the alarm, it gives its own location away, putting itself in more danger.
 In the process, however, the squirrel may protect its relatives within the local group (along with the rest of the group).
 Therefore, if the effect of the trait influencing the alarm call typically protects the other squirrels in the immediate area, it will lead to the passing on of more copies of the alarm call trait in the next generation than the squirrel could leave by reproducing on its own.
 In such a case natural selection will increase the trait that influences giving the alarm call, provided that a sufficient fraction of the shared genes include the gene(s) predisposing to the alarm call.

-Synalpheus regalis, a eusocial shrimp, also is an example of an organism whose social traits meet the inclusive fitness criterion.
+Synalpheus regalis, a eusocial shrimp, is an organism whose social traits meet the inclusive fitness criterion.
 The larger defenders protect the young juveniles in the colony from outsiders.
 By ensuring the young's survival, the genes will continue to be passed on to future generations.

 Inclusive fitness is more generalized than strict kin selection, which requires that the shared genes are identical by descent.
 Inclusive fitness is not limited to cases where "kin" ('close genetic relatives') are involved.

 Hamilton's rule

-In the context of sociobiology, Hamilton proposed that inclusive fitness offers a mechanism for the evolution of altruism.
-He claimed that this leads natural selection to favor organisms that behave in ways that correlate with maximizing their inclusive fitness.
-If a gene (or gene complex) promoting altruistic behavior has copies of itself in others, helping those others survive ensures that the genes will be passed on.

-Hamilton's rule describes mathematically whether or not a gene for altruistic behavior will spread in a population: